How To Build a Worm Farm For the Garden in 10 Easy Steps

 What is a Worm Composting System?

-It’s exactly what it sounds like.
 You support the worms, and the worms support your garden by improving the quality of the soil.
 Worms are naturals when it comes to composting.
 When they eat food, it turns into compost inside their digestive tracts.
 That means the “waste” they leave behind doesn’t have to go to waste.

-What are the Benefits of Worm Composting?
+What are the Benefits of Making Compost with Worms?

 The main reason most homeowners start their own worm composting system is to improve the quality of their soil and grow healthier plants.